puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig_netconf/readme.md

 it all, there are 3 configurable parameters that can be set in
 mount-request:

-1.  **Connection timeout [milliseconds]** - Specifies timeout in milliseconds after which initial connection to the NETCONF server must be established.
-By default, the value is set 20000 ms.
+1.  **Initial connection timeout [seconds]** - Specifies timeout in milliseconds after which initial connection to the NETCONF server must be established.
+By default, the value is set 20 s.
 2.  **Keepalive delay [seconds]** - Delay between sending of keepalive RPC messages to the NETCONF server.
 Keepalive messages test state of the NETCONF session (application layer) - whether remote side is able to respond to RPC messages.
 Default keepalive delay is 120 seconds.
-3.  **Request timeout [milliseconds]** - Timeout for blocking RPC operations within transactions.
+3.  **Request transaction timeout [seconds]** - Timeout for blocking RPC operations within transactions.
 Southbound plugin stops to wait for RPC reply after this timeout expires.
-By default, it is set to 60000 ms.
+By default, it is set to 60 s.

 Example with set keepalive parameters at creation of NETCONF mount-point (connection timeout, keepalive delay and request timeout):